nshuba/NoMoATS/README.md

 * First, root your device.
 Instructions vary based on device type.
 [CF-Auto-Root](https://desktop.firmware.mobi/) can be used to root most devices.
-  * **If you would like to fully replicate our setup**: see instructions in [device_setup.md](docs/device_setup.md) in the `NoMoATS/docs/` directory.
+* Although you can use any device and Android version, for best results **we strongly recommend you fully replicate our setup**: by following the instructions provided in [device_setup.md](docs/device_setup.md) in the `NoMoATS/docs/` directory.
+Otherwise, Frida may have issues fetching stack traces in certain cases.
 * Currently, we do not support IPv6, so if you are on a network that supports IPv6, we recommend disabling it on your mobile device.
 Disabling lasts only until your device reboots or joins another network.
-For convenience, we packaged two scritps for enabling and disabling IPv6.
+For convenience, we packaged two scripts for enabling and disabling IPv6.
 Push them to your device so you can run them each time you want to capture traffic:
      ```
      $ adb push NoMoATS/scripts/device_prep/disable_ipv6.sh /data/local/tmp